DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * project_files.rtl is a bit like a .qip file but not quartus-specific.

   * include your own .qip files (usually just a project.qip file in the root folder)
-  * If pre-flow scripts like build_id.tcl is not used in core remove it
+  * If pre-flow scripts like build_id.tcl is not used in the core then remove it

     * "It isn't needed for the some cores.
 If it's needed, there'll be a TCL script with the MiST core which generates the build_id.v file, so we just add that script so it gets run at the appropriate time.
 Most of them generate a version string which is included in the config string."